Tom Alberts

 Recent & Upcoming Talks

-Loewner Dynamics of the Multiple SLE(0) Process
+Loewner Dynamics for Real Rational Functions and the SLE(0) Process